Egg-Free Gingerbread Cookies Recipe

 - Festive sprinkles

-Chill the dough for 30 minutes before baking, this gives the dough a chance to firm up a little and allows them to bake much better.
+Chill the dough for 30 minutes before baking; this gives the dough a chance to firm up a little and allows the cookies to bake much better.

-STORE: Cookies stay fresh covered at room temperature for up to 7 days.
+Store: Cookies stay fresh for up to 7 days if stored covered at room temperature.

-FREEZE: Unbaked cookie dough can be made ahead and freeze for up to 2 months.
-Thaw overnight in the refrigerator then continue to roll out and bake as instructed.
+Freeze: Unbaked cookie dough can be made ahead and frozen for up to 2 months.
+Thaw overnight in the refrigerator, then roll out, cut, and bake as instructed.
 Baked cookies can be frozen for up to 2 months.

-- 17 Easy and Delicious Eggless Christmas Cookies
+- 30+ Easy & Delicious Eggless Christmas Cookies

 - The Best Eggless Chocolate Chip Cookies